kgrossjo/springwicket/README.md

 Originally, I wanted to create a web app using Apache Wicket.
 Then I discovered that Wicket only does the views but I needed controllers and a persistence layer, too.
+I spent a couple of hours on this phase.

 So I turned to Spring Boot, which gave me something using JPA and Hibernate and Spring MVC and Thymeleaf.
 I liked Spring Boot because it told